 Planning is done on a weekly basis for all our rooms according to your child’s needs and interests.
 Each room is open plan with ‘workshop areas’ including creative, role play, messy and quite areas.
 Each area is fully equipped so children can learn through play and fulfill their potential with adult support to lend a hand.
 Each child has a key person who is available to talk to at anytime.
 We ask for you to provide information about your child’s interests and their recent achievements every 6-8 weeks which enable us to plan for your child’s next steps in their learning and development.
 These next steps are then shared with you and they include some ideas about how you can support your child’s learning at home.
 For information about each area of the nursery click on the links below: – Monkey Room (3 months to 2 years) – Panda, Giraffe & Elephant Rooms (2, 3 and 4 years) – Our Garden

 Monkey room is home to our youngest children.
-With space for up to 15 babies and toddlers aged between 3 months to 2 and a half years old, we offer individual care to every child.
+With space for up to 8 babies aged between 3 months to 2 years old, we offer individual care to every child.

 We work with parents to ensure that we closely follow baby’s home routine.
-Each child is cared for according to their own individual needs and not by a group timetable.
+Each baby is cared for according to their own individual needs and not by a group timetable.